 Currently, you may be partnering with providers that offer quality services and have the capacity to be a good SNAP E&T provider, but have you asked yourself, "Is the provider a good fit for my State's SNAP E&T program overall?"
 It is important to assess what value each provider is bringing to your overall program and if they are filling a need.
-After exploring what your program participants need and designing a program to meet those needs, the group of providers you select should support the goals of your program (see the Growing and Strengthening SNAP E&T Programs Series Overview).
+After exploring what your program participants need and designing a program to meet those needs, the group of providers you select should support the goals of your program (see the Growing and Strengthening SNAP E&T Programs series overview document).
 When you consider each provider, determine if each is adding value to your program.
-You should ask what is missing from your program and does this provider fill that gap; generally, you want providers to fill gaps in the types of services offered and where services are offered.
-Also, assess if the provider is experienced with and equipped to serve the SNAP population, which often has different needs from typical workforce clients.
+You should ask what is missing from my program and does this provider fill that gap; generally, you want providers to fill gaps in the types of services offered, where services are offered, or to which populations services are offered.
+Also, assess if the provider is experienced in and equipped to serve the SNAP population, which often has different needs from the typical workforce clientele, including being part of historically underserved populations or communities.